top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/1_6_duckiebot_initialization.md

     $ sudo reboot

-After reboot, log in again, and run the command `hostname` to check that the change has persisted:

-    $ hostname
-    ![robot name]
+After reboot, you should now be able to connect to the robot with the new hostname if your changes were successful!

 ## Expand your filesystem {#expand-filesystem}